On the geometry of symmetry breaking inequalities: Generalized Dirichlet Domains

 \subsection{The Lex-Max Fundamental Domain}

-In this section, we study a natural idea for breaking symmetries: in any orbit, choose the vector that is lexicographically maximal and relate this idea to our generalized Dirichlet domain construction.
+In this section, we study a natural idea for breaking symmetries: in any orbit, choose the vector that is lexicographically maximal.
+We relate this idea to our generalized Dirichlet domain construction.